-Fortunately, writing a will can be fairly simple; you can even make a will online that passes under probate, the process of validating a will.
+Fortunately, making a will can be fairly simple; you can even prepare a will online that passes under probate.
 Before you write your will, there are still a number of things you’ll need to think about — like what you want to give away and who will get it — so we’ve prepared a will checklist with six easy steps to help you.

 Remember that a will is only one part of a strong estate plan.
 As you go through the will preparation checklist, you may find that you have more questions and that your situation requires more than just a will.
 You can check out our general estate planning checklist here.

 Your estate is the collection of everything you own when you die, so you can start preparing your will by making a list of all your property and assets.
 You don’t need to list out every single one of your belongings — you can pass low-value items as personal property in your will as the residuary estate.
 (Using a good will-preparation service or attorney will know these terms and help ensure you don’t have to do more work than you have to.)